Eww, Who Farted?

 7. Visit the Vet If Farts Are Not Resolving

 If nothing seems to be working, it’s time to consider the possibility your dog has a medical condition.
 Excessive gas could be a symptom of any of the following issues:

 But don’t freak out just yet.
 The only way to confirm the theory is to visit the vet.
 Don’t hold back when describing the severity of your dog’s smell and the frequency of their farts.
 Whether your dog has a GI illness, allergies, pancreas function failure, or parasites, a vet will be able to give you a diagnosis and suggest appropriate treatment.

 Frankie’s and Chloe’s Stinky Dog Farts Story

 Frankie was a pug, so I knew there would be farting.
 It was always cute at first when he would fart because he would toot and be startled by it.
 You’d hear a little “pffft” and he would quickly turn and sniff asking “Did that just come out of me?”.
 Later in his life he developed pancreatitis, which made his farts the worst I’ve ever smelled.
 It would make you gag!
-Then we’d have the family fanning the direction it would go!
+Then we’d have the family fanning the awful fart smell around the room!

 Chloe has a little smoosh in her nose and has a elongated palate, so a lot of air gets trap when she eats and gets treats out of her toy.
 I’ve never heard a dog fart so loud!
 Some of the time I think it’s my husband.
 Chloe doesn’t care when she farts.
 She just lets them flow right out without noticing what she’s doing.
 When she’s sleeping is when the worst of the farts come out.
 All you hear is a “hhoooo” and all of a sudden it reeks!